pradyunuydarp/Imageffects/README.md

 				SingleParameterException
 				DoubleParameterException

-There are 11 concrete EffectExceptions which inherit their respective classification's class Other than these exceptions, there is the IllegalParameterException which handles unnecessary/junk parameter values.
+There are 11 concrete EffectExceptions that inherit their respective classification's class.
+Other than these exceptions, the IllegalParameterException handles unnecessary/junk parameter values.